Azure/azure-iot-sdk-c/readme.md

 [![Build Status](https://azure-iot-sdks.visualstudio.com/azure-iot-sdks/_apis/build/status/c/integrate-into-repo-C)](https://azure-iot-sdks.visualstudio.com/azure-iot-sdks/_build/latest?definitionId=85)

-The Azure IOT Hub Device SDK allows applications written in C99 (or later) or C++ to communicate easily with [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and to
+The Azure IOT Hub Device SDK allows applications written in C99 (or later) or C++ to communicate easily with [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), [Azure IoT Central][Azure-IoT-Central] and to
- [Azure IoT Device Provisioning](https://docs.microsoft.com/azure/iot-dps/).
+ [Azure IoT Device Provisioning][Azure-IoT-Device-Provisioning].
 This repo includes the source code for the libraries, setup instructions, and samples demonstrating use scenarios.

 For constained devices - where memory is managed in kilobytes and not megabytes - there are even lighter weight SDK options available.
-See [Other Azure IoT SDKs](#-other-azure-iot-sdks) for more.
+See [Other Azure IoT SDKs](#other-azure-iot-sdks) for more.

 ## Table of Contents